gudzilla/news-page/README.md

 # Page with news from NewsAPI (HTML/JS/CSS)

-- Allows you to open news from US by top headlines in header-menu.
+- Allows you to browese news from USA by top headlines in header-menu.
-- Or you can use Search to search news globaly (supports many langages)
+- Or you can use Search to search news globaly (supports many langages).

+NewsAPI has restrictions on free plan.
+So you need to run this page via localhost to get the news.

 ## Here how the news page looks like